-1.2 Consumer Protections.
-Do the laws of England & Wales: (a) limit rates of interest on consumer credit, loans or other kinds of receivables; (b) provide a statutory right to interest on late payments; (c) permit consumers to cancel receivables for a specified period of time; or (d) provide other noteworthy rights to consumers with respect to receivables owing by them?

-Consumer credit loans are regulated by the Consumer Credit Act 1974, as amended by the Consumer Credit Act 2006 and the implementation of the Consumer Credit Directive in 2010 (together the "CCA").
-There is no maximum interest rate set out by the legislation.
-It is unlikely that courts will find interest rates unfair unless they are clearly excessive.
-There is a statutory right to interest on late payments but this does not apply to consumer credit agreements.

-Certain clauses of receivables contracts may be found to be unfair under the Unfair Terms in Consumer Contracts Regulations 1999 ("UTCCR") and consequently may be unenforceable against the consumer.
+- 1.2 Consumer Protections.
+Do the laws of England & Wales: (a) limit rates of interest on consumer credit, loans or other kinds of receivables; (b) provide a statutory right to interest on late payments; (c) permit consumers to cancel receivables for a specified period of time; or (d) provide other noteworthy rights to consumers with respect to receivables owing by them? - a) Consumer credit loans are regulated by the Consumer Credit Act 1974, as amended by the Consumer Credit Act 2006 and the implementation of the Consumer Credit Directive in 2010 (together the CCA).
+There is no maximum interest rate set out by this legislation.
+However, the Banking Reform Act 2012 has introduced a requirement that the UK Financial Conduct Authority (the FCA) make rules which impose a cap on the interest rate charged by high-cost short-term lenders (i.e. loans which are for a term of 12 months or less, and for which the annualised percentage rate of interest is 100 per cent. or more).
+The FCA has yet to make these rules. - b) There is a statutory right to interest on late payments but this does not apply to consumer credit agreements. - c) Borrowers pursuant to regulated consumer credit agreements (under the CCA) may cancel the credit agreement up to 14 days from execution. - Certain clauses of receivables contracts may be found to be unfair under the Unfair Terms in Consumer Contracts Regulations 1999 (UTCCR) and consequently may be unenforceable against the consumer.
 The Consumer Protection from Unfair Trading Regulations prohibit certain practices that are deemed unfair.

-In January 2012, the United Kingdom government announced that it was including provisions into the new Financial Services Act 2012 to enable the transfer of consumer credit regulation from the Office of Fair Trading ("OFT") to the successor of the Financial

-Services Authority ("FSA"), the UK Financial Conduct Authority (the "FCA"), a process which will occur in phases starting in April 2014 and ending in full implementation in April 2016.
+From 1 April 2014, the FCA will take over responsibility for consumer credit regulation in the UK from the OFT.
+The FCA's new consumer credit sourcebook (known as CONC) contains a number of important protections for consumers (e.g. in relation to arrears, default and recovery), with which authorised persons must comply.

+Under the Financial Services Act 2012: (a) carrying on certain credit-related regulated activities (including in relation to servicing) otherwise than in accordance with permission from the FCA will render the credit agreement unenforceable (subject to the possibility of an FCA Validation Order, in certain limited circumstances); and (b) the FCA will have power to render unenforceable contracts made in contravention of its rules on cost and duration of credit agreements or in contravention of its product intervention rules.